The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Results

 \subsection{Evidence for Gas Flows}

 We find that three galaxies ($23^{+13}_{-10}$ per cent) have signs of blueshifted absorption indicating outflows (top row in Fig. \ref{fig:nadflow}).
-Uncertainties are the 1$\sigma$ limits derived from 10 million simulated binomial populations, assuming a `true' outflow detection rate of 3/13 (the same approach is used to calculate confidence intervals throughout this section).
-We note that two galaxies in Fig. \ref{fig:nadflow} (EXCELS--57000 and 117560) have velocities very close to the Na\,\textsc{d} systemic velocity , with velocity shifts only detected at a $\simeq1.5\sigma$ confidence level.
+Uncertainties in the detection rate are the 1$\sigma$ limits derived from 10 million simulated binomial populations of 13 `trials' with a rate parameter of 3 `successes' (outflows).
+The same approach is used to calculate confidence intervals throughout this section.
+We note that two galaxies in Fig. \ref{fig:nadflow} (EXCELS--57000 and 117560) have velocities very close to the Na\,\textsc{d} systemic velocity, with velocity shifts only detected at a $\simeq1.5\sigma$ confidence level.
 While we still classify these as outflows/inflows for consistency with recent literature, it is possible that these galaxies are showing ISM gas at systemic velocity, rather than galactic winds.
 The resolution of our data prevents us from being able to confidently separate the Na\,\textsc{d} absorption profiles into ISM and outflow/inflow components, and thus highlights the need for higher-resolution spectroscopy of these sources.
-With this in mind, we find that our detection rate is consistent with that of the Blue Jay QG sample (6/13, $46^{+14}_{-13}$ per cent; see Section \ref{subsub:hz}) to a level of 1.3$\sigma$.
+With this in mind, we find that our detection rate is consistent with that of the Blue Jay QG sample (6/13, $46^{+14}_{-13}$ per cent; see Section \ref{subsub:hz}) to a level of $1.3\sigma$.
+This is calculated via P($\mathcal{N}(46, 13.5^2) - \mathcal{N}(23, 11.5^2) < 0)$, given by $(46-23)/\sqrt{(13.5)^2 + (11.5)^2}=1.3\sigma$.

 At low redshift, \citetalias{sun_evolution_2024} found $\sim20$ per cent of PSBs in their SDSS sample had outflowing gas, along with \cite{baron_multiphase_2022}, who found $\sim20$ per cent of PSBs hosting AGN showed signatures of neutral outflows.
 Similarly, \cite{coil_outflowing_2011} report an outflow detection rate in PSBs of $\sim30$ per cent, when using Mg$\,$\textsc{ii} and Fe$\,$\textsc{ii} absorption profiles as tracers of galactic winds.
 As noted in Section \ref{sub:lowz}, PSB selection techniques vary between studies, and may exclude AGN hosts, making a direct comparison less straightforward.
 Despite this, it is encouraging to see that our results are consistent with those found at low redshift.